Fall Hours • COVID-19 Update

 - Hierarchical multi-vt/multi-vdd flow

 Skills Needed: Basic knowledge of the backend design flow from netlist to GDSII.
 Knowledge and hands-on experience with Linux/Unix will be required for lab exercises.
+Students enrolling in this class should be able to answer 'yes' to six of the eight questions on the linked Google Quiz.

 Course Availability Notification